-In Innovatio, the court attempted to "reconstruct a plausible hypothetical licensing negotiation between the parties immediately before the adoption of the standard."77 The court found that, as part of that negotiation, the parties would consider other alternatives the SDO could adopt because "the presence of equally effective alternatives to the patented technology that could have been adopted into the standard will drive down the royalty that the patent holder could reasonably
+In In re Innovatio IP Ventures, the court attempted to "reconstruct a plausible hypothetical licensing negotiation between the parties immediately before the adoption of the standard."
+The court found that, as part of that negotiation, the parties would consider other alternatives the SDO could adopt because "the presence of equally effective alternatives to the patented technology that could have been adopted into the standard will drive down the royalty that the patent holder could reasonably demand."
+However, in doing so, the court ruled that only alternatives actually presented to the SDO would be considered.
+The court found that "technology that did not even merit a mention by the IEEE in its deliberations about the standard was not likely to have been a serious contender for

-74 Ericsson, 773 F.3d at 1234 n.10.
+83 Ericsson, 773 F.3d at 1234 n.10.

-75 Microsoft VI, 795 F.3d 1024, 1041-42 (9th Cir.
+84 Microsoft VI, 795 F.3d 1024, 1041-42 (9th Cir.
 2015).

-76 WG9 Reasonable Royalty Determinations Commentary, supra note 1, at 44.
+85 WG9 Reasonable Royalty Determinations Commentary, supra note 1, at 44.

-77 In re Innovatio IP Ventures, LLC Patent Litig.
+In re Innovatio IP Ventures, LLC Patent Litig.
 (Innovatio II), 2013 WL 5593609, at 20 (N.D.
 Ill.
 Oct.
 3, 2013).